o7-Fire/Roblox-4/lf-prototype/README.md

 # tutorial
 you know youre doing something wrong when other people dont know how to use it\
 \
+if you want to render yourself, you have to have python 3\
+pip3 install opencv-python\
+pip3 install moviepy\
+pip3 install Pillow\
+\
 here rendering your own video\
 1. variables are main.py, input.mp4, and frames.txt
 2. you have input.mp4, which is the video you choose to play